-Area 8 Raketapauma Wetland Raketapauma Wetland (Irirangi Swamp) Location: NZ Topo 50 Map BK35 & BK34 NZ Topo 50 Map BK35 & BK34 Description: partly in native tussockland against wetland is an example of a "drown The Raketapauma Wetland (Irirangi Swamp) is part of an extensive wetland system which is set partly in native tussockland against rolling hills of pasture and scattered pine plantations.
+Area 8 Raketapauma Wetland (Irirangi Swamp) Location: NZ Topo 50 Map BK35 & BK34 Description: The Raketapauma Wetland (Irirangi Swamp) is part of an extensive wetland system which is set partly in native tussockland against rolling hills of pasture and scattered pine plantations.
 The wetland is an example of a "drowned landscape" formed by the extensive peat bogs that have infilled and surrounded former hilltops.
 ONL/ONF Outstanding Natural Feature Natural Science Geological/Geomorphological Volcanic debris followed by peat has infilled this area of hill country which has resulted in a flattened topography.
 Biological/Ecological Regionally threatened flora (the swamp hood orchid, the unnamed Prasophyllum orchid also known as the scented orchid) and the regionally threatened North Island fernbird.
 Hydrological Largely unmodified wetland area with natural drainage patterns and waterways.
 Perceptual Memorability Highly memorable landscape due to simplicity, extensiveness (scale), naturalness and openness.
 Legibility/Expressiveness An expressive landscape demonstrating its origin as an upland plateau water catchment with drainage processes highly legible.

 Transient Climactic values.
 Wind and occasional snow in winter months.
 Aesthetic Open wetland landscape with expansive low growing vegetation cover and simple form.
 Naturalness Largely unmodified natural wetland landscape resulting in high natural character.
 Associational Historical Some historical activity in adjacent settlement areas Tangata Whenua Proximity to Raketapauma Pa.
 Highly valued by Maori as a food and material resource.
 Shared/Recognised Natural character values recognised by DoC and preserved by land owners.
 Recreational Unknown.
-Summary of Key Values High in natural character as a result of its expressive wetland and vegetation patterns er as a result of its significant ecological value, expansive open landscape, vegetation patterns.
+Summary of Key Values ry of Key High in natural character as a result of its significant ecological value, expansive open landscape expressive wetland and vegetation patterns.
 Valued by Maori.